przemek13/patronat/README.md

 ```
 In the command line shell:
-1. Go to the directory with "gradlew" file.
+1. Go to the directory with "gradlew" file of the Project folder.
 2. Insert: ./gradlew -v
 3. Insert: ./gradlew build

 The Project should have built automatically.

+Insert gradle bootRun.
+The application should run and be ready to use i.e. consume your CURL inquiries.

 ```

 ## Using the application